The Canonical Amoebot Model: Algorithms and Concurrency Control

 In this paper, we focus on unfair sequential and asynchronous adversaries.
-At first glance, specifying amoebot algorithms in terms of actions may seem inconvenient for the asynchronous setting.
-In the sequential setting, an active amoebot knows that all other amoebots are idle; thus, its evaluation of a guard with \Connected\ and \Read\ operations must be correct since the operations cannot fail or have their results be outdated due to concurrent changes in the system.
-In the asynchronous setting, however, these issues may lead to guards being evaluated incorrectly, potentially causing a disabled action to be executed or an enabled action to be skipped.
-We address these issues in two ways, justifying the formulation of algorithms in terms of actions.
-In Section~\ref{sec:hexagon}, we present an algorithm whose actions are carefully designed so that their guards are always evaluated correctly under any adversary.
-In Section~\ref{sec:framework}, we present a concurrency control protocol that uses locks to ensure that guards can be evaluated correctly even in the asynchronous setting.
+In the sequential setting, there is at most one active amoebot per time; thus, its guard evaluations and subsequent operation executions must be correct.
+In the asynchronous setting, however, concurrent movements and memory updates can cause discrepancies between the adversary's instantaneous view of enabled actions and an amoebot's real-time evaluation of its guards, potentially allowing disabled actions to be executed or enabled actions to be skipped.
+Moreover, concurrency can cause operations to fail due to conflicts.
+We address these issues in two ways, justifying the formulation of algorithms in terms of actions: In Section~\ref{sec:hexagon}, we present an algorithm whose actions are carefully designed to ensure correct execution under any adversary; in Section~\ref{sec:framework}, we present a concurrency control framework that uses locks to ensure correct guard evaluation and operation execution even in the asynchronous setting.